berkeley-gif/cae-data-access-workshop/aws_cli_downloading.md

 ```
 This command will get 34GB of data.

-Now let us open the monthly data in a Python shell:
+Let’s now take a look at this data in Python.

 ```
 import xarray as xr